-[Local Government (General) Regulation 2005 - Clause 217(1) (f) Guidelines on the Exercise of functions under the Companion Animals Act]
+[Local Government (General) Regulation 2005 - Clause 217(1)(f) & Guidelines on the Exercise of functions under the Companion Animals Act]

-LODGMENT OF POUND DATA COLLECTION RETURNS WITH THE OFFICE OF LOCAL GOVERNMENT (OLG) [16.2(a)]
+LODGMENT OF POUND DATA COLLECTION RETURNS WITH THE OFFICE OF LOCAL GOVERNMENT (OLG)

-A return of Council seizures of cats and dogs for 2016/2017 was completed and returned to the Office of Local Government by 30 September 2017.
+A return of Council seizures of cats and dogs for 2017/2018 was completed and returned to the Office of Local Government by 30 September 2018.

-LODGEMENT OF DATA RELATING TO DOG ATTACKS WITH THE OLG [16.2(b)]
+LODGEMENT OF DATA RELATING TO DOG ATTACKS WITH THE OLG

-There was one (1) dog attack registered with the OLG in the 2016/2017 financial year.
+There was one (1) dog attack registered with the OLG in the 2017/2018 financial year.

-AMOUNT OF FUNDING SPENT ON COMPANION ANIMAL MANAGEMENT AND ACTIVITIES [16.2(c)]
+AMOUNT OF FUNDING SPENT ON COMPANION ANIMAL MANAGEMENT AND ACTIVITIES

-The amount of \$205,900 was spent on companion animal management and activities in the 2016/2017 financial year.
+The amount of \$190,326 was spent on companion animal management and activities in the 2017/2018 financial year.

-COMPANION ANIMAL COMMUNITY EDUCATION PROGRAMS CARRIED OUT [16.2(d)]
+COMPANION ANIMAL COMMUNITY EDUCATION PROGRAMS CARRIED OUT

-Cabonne Council held a free micro chipping day in Molong.
+Cabonne Council held free micro chipping days in Molong and Canowindra.